SciLifeLab/TIDDIT/README.md

     Expectedlinks
-        The number of discordant pairs/supplementary alignments supporting the variant is less than 40% of the expected number of supporting reads FewLinks
+        The number of discordant pairs/supplementary alignments supporting the variant is less than 60% of the expected number of supporting reads FewLinks
-        The number of discordant pairs supporting the variant is less than 20% of the discordant pairs within that genomic region.
+        The number of discordant pairs supporting the variant is too low compared to the number of discordant pairs within that genomic region.
     Unexpectedcoverage
-        The coverage across the variant is more than 10* the mean coverage.
+        High coverage
     Smear
         The two windows that define the regions next to the breakpoints overlap.